veltzer/bashy/README.md

 # bashy

-Bashy is bash baset system to enable you to control your shell with precision and elegance.
+Bashy is bash based system to enable you control of your bash with precision and elegance.
-It is plugin based and allow for easy extension.
+It is plugin based and allows for easy extension.

 ## Installng bashy